-Note that besides the proposed optical scheme, there are a number of other circuits that are suitable for observation of the signature of EP phase transition.
-For example, in the work [70], the authors investigated the system of Xmon qubits strongly coupled to a slowlight phonon waveguide.
-They demonstrated revivals and collapses in the system dynamics [70].
-Such systems based on superconducting qubits are also suitable for observing the signature of EP phase transition in the non-Markovian regime.
+Note that besides the proposed optical scheme, there are a number of other circuits that are suitable for observation of the EP phase transition.
+For example, in the work [69], the authors investigated the system of Xmon qubits strongly coupled to a slow-light phonon waveguide.
+They demonstrated revivals and collapses in the system dynamics [69].
+Such systems based on superconducting qubits are also suitable for observing the EP phase transition.

-Thus, we conclude that the signature of EP phase transition in the non-Markovian regime can be observed in the different types of systems including photonics and qubit systems.
+Thus, we conclude that the EP phase transition can be observed in the different types of systems including photonics and qubit systems for which losses are a critical problem.